Honda RA302

 A second RA302 was built, with slight modifications, earmarked for Surtees to drive at the 1968 Italian Grand Prix, but he again refused to drive it.
-Honda decided to pull out of Grand Prix racing and did not return as a constructor until the 2006 Formula One season with the Honda RA106.
+Honda decided to pull out of Grand Prix racing and did not return as a constructor until 2006 with the RA106.
 In 2012, the RA302 intended for Surtees at the Italian Grand Prix was on display at the Honda Collection Hall.